Bio-Inspired Self-Supervised Learning for Wrist-worn Accelerometer Data: Related Work

+Wearable HAR has increasingly leveraged SSL to reduce reliance on labeled data \citep{Haresamudram2022AssessingTS}.
+Most efforts focus on wrist-worn accelerometers because the wrist is the most socially acceptable site for long-term monitoring \citep{Yuan_2024}, and omitting gyroscopes significantly extends battery life.
+These practical choices have enabled the large-scale unlabeled corpora (e.g., NHANES, UK Biobank) required to make SSL viable.

-Wearable HAR has increasingly adopted self-supervised learning to reduce reliance on labeled data \citep{Haresamudram2022AssessingTS}.
-Previous work explores three dominant families of objectives: (i) augmentation-prediction, which trains models to recognize which transformation was applied to the signal \citep{saeed2019multitask, Yuan_2024}; (ii) masked reconstruction, which trains models to impute missing signals \citep{Haresamudram2020MaskedRB,narayanswamy2024scalingwearablefoundationmodels}; and (iii) contrastive learning, which encourages alignment of representations of different views of the same signal \citep{chen2020simpleframeworkcontrastivelearning,xu2025relcon}, including variants such as time–frequency consistency (TF-C) that align temporal and spectral views \citep{Zhang2022SelfSupervisedCP}.
+Previously proposed SSL methodologies generally fall into three dominant families of objectives: (i) augmentation prediction, which trains models to recognize the presence or type of transformations applied to the signal~\citep{saeed2019multitask, Yuan_2024}; (ii) masked reconstruction, which trains models to impute missing data points within an accelerometer stream~\citep{Haresamudram2020MaskedRB,narayanswamy2024scalingwearablefoundationmodels}; and (iii) contrastive learning, which teaches the model to recognize that different distorted versions of the same signal share the same underlying identify~\citep{chen2020simpleframeworkcontrastivelearning,xu2025relcon}, including variants like Time–Frequency Consistency (TF-C) that match features across a signal's temporal and spectral domains~\citep{Zhang2022SelfSupervisedCP}.

-Augmentation-prediction can work when transformations reflect realistic sensor variability, but it is sensitive to augmentation choice: artifacts or shortcuts (e.g., boundary effects from chunk-and-permute) can dominate the supervisory signal and inflate pretext-task performance.
-Masked reconstruction yields dense supervision from unlabeled data, but raw-value targets can often be solved via local interpolation and sensor statistics unless masking strategies and model bias force broader context use.
-Contrastive objectives (including TF-C) often transfer well by enforcing invariances across views, but what they learn depends strongly on view design and batch composition and can prioritize augmentation-invariant cues over finer-grained activity structure.
-TF-C is a particularly competitive baseline in our setting.

-However, across these families, IMU signals are often treated as unstructured time series, with token boundaries chosen by arbitrary rules rather than aligned to meaningful motion events.
-This ignores the event-level structure of human movement, and consequently there is little pressure on models to learn that structure.
-Since activities are compositions of motion events, so ignoring event boundaries can limit transfer.
-We therefore argue that \textbf{tokenization is a missing design axis:} in this work, we study it directly by proposing a biologically motivated tokenization for wrist IMU and evaluating it under controlled conditions.
-Specifically, we pretrain multiple SSL objectives on the same upstream corpus and compare them using identical downstream protocols (Sec. \ref{sec:methods}); this isolates methodological differences from upstream data quality and quantity.